Jane Parker, WalletHub Credit Card Advisor

-Bad Credit: Capital One Secured Mastercard – One of the few secured cards that can be partially secured, giving you a credit line larger than your security deposit.
-No annual fee.
-Can get approved with bad credit.
+The Capital One Platinum Secured is one of the few secured cards that can be partially secured, giving you a credit line larger than your security deposit: deposit of $49, $99 or $200 for a $200 spending limit.It has a $0 annual fee.
+You can get approved with bad credit.

-There are also two banks, Discover Bank and Capital One, that don’t charge conversion fees on any of their credit cards.
-So cards like Discover it and Capital One Venture are great choices as well.
+There are some large issuers (such as Capital One), that don’t charge conversion fees on any of their credit cards.
+So, a card like the Capital One Venture Rewards Credit Card is a great choice as well.

 That's just the FTF, you see them listed for every card.
 If you want to travel, make sure the fees are 0.